Guidance on the reopening and safe use of multi-purpose community centres.

 - provide information to those entering or working at premises about how to minimise risk.

-In order to understand which activities are allowed to take place those responsible for the centre must also familiarise themselves with, and adhere to, regulation 14 of the Health Protection (Coronavirus Restrictions) (No 2) (Wales) Regulations 2020 which details the restrictions on indoor gatherings and regulation 14A in respect of outdoor gatherings and the reasonable excuses for doing so in both cases.
+Those responsible for the centre must also familiarise themselves with, and adhere to, regulation 6 of the Health Protection (Coronavirus Restrictions) (No 5) (Wales) Regulations 2020 which details the restrictions on gatherings in public places and the reasonable excuses for doing so.